b1nc/Egg-On-Rice-Controller/README.md

 - *The switch footprints were made with Kailh Choc v1 switches in mind.*

-- *The keycaps may be too low and sits flush with the top acrylic panel.
+- *The keycaps may be too low and sit flush with the top acrylic panel.
 Please modify either the stem length or the blocker length to your needs.*

 - *No RGB because it hurts my eyes.
 (I'm just too lazy to implement it.)*